 - Double-click the email address which represents the desired mailbox

 - Expand Root Container.

 - Expand Top of information Store.

 - Locate and select the folder that appears missing in Outlook, and check the value of the PR_ATTR_HIDDEN to determine if it is set to True, as shown in the following figure.

 - If PR_ATTR_HIDDEN shows a value of True, right-click the PR_ATTR_HIDDEN property and select Edit Property.

 - Uncheck the Boolean checkbox and click OK.

 - Make sure the the PR_ATTR_HIDDEN property is False

 - Close all MFCMAPI windows, and restart Outlook.

-The deleted items folder is back to the mailbox.
+The deleted items folder is now visible on the mailbox.
 These steps can be followed for other system folders such as Inbox and Sent Items.